vinnieOrdobas/Code-Institute-MS1/README.md

 > ##### Media
 >
-> - The crew portraits were given to me by my own friends, and they hold the copyrights to them
+> - The crew portraits were given to me by my friends, and they hold the copyrights to them
 > - Hero image and gallery photos were taken from [Pexels](https://www.pexels.com/).
 >
 > ##### Content
 >
 > Text content was written by myself.
+>
 >
 >
 > ##### Code Snippets
 >